Thank you for your interest in presenting at the 2015 Global Education Conference. The Call for Proposals will open on June 28th.

 Your presentation proposal, once submitted, will be listed on the Global Education Conference website, with the opportunity for members of this network to view, comment on, and/or "like" your presentation proposal.
 This will give you and the other members of this site the chance to share ideas and to make connections before, during, and after the conference.
 Additionally, it will allow us to gauge the popularity of your topic or approach.
 It is our intention that all serious proposals be given the opportunity to be presented.

 Presentations should be at least 20 minutes in length, and all sessions must be completed (including Q&A) within one hour.
 All sessions will be held in the Blackboard Collaborate online platform (previously Elluminate/Wimba).
 You will be responsible for familiarizing yourself with the web conferencing platform.
-We will send you recorded training material, as well as provide live training sessions where you can ask questions.
-To practice, you can also sign up for the Collaborate trial room at http://www.WeCollaborate.com.
+You can take a look at the training materials at http://www.globaleducationconference.com/page/training, and we will provide live training sessions where you can ask questions as we get closer to the event.

 All presentations will be recorded and released under a Creative Commons Attribution-NonCommercial-NoDerivs License.
 For more information, please visit: http://creativecommons.org/licenses/by-nc-nd/3.0/).
 By submitting to present, you are agreeing to these terms.